ur-whitelab/md-agent/CONTRIBUTING.md

 1. Fork the repository to your own GitHub account.
 2. Create a new branch: `git checkout -b my-feature-branch`
 3. Make your changes, following the code guidelines mentioned above.
 4. Test your changes thoroughly.
+Pytest workflows must pass in order for PR to be approved.
 5. Commit your changes: `git commit -am 'Add new feature'`
 6. Push your branch to your forked repository: `git push origin my-feature-branch`
 7. Submit a pull request, providing a detailed description of your changes and their purpose.